-Individual and group exercises: Face-to-face or online, these will allow students to apply specific methods or skills, both individually and in groups.
-Formative feedback will always be given using a combination of pre-prepared answers, peer review and direct staff
+• Individual and group exercises: face-to-face or online, these will allow students to apply specific methods or skills, both individually and in groups.
+Formative feedback will always be given using a combination of peer review and direct staff feedback.
+Feedback will include understanding of the methods used, application of the methods in a complex problem context, group facilitation and personal development in systems thinking practice.
+This specific feedback may then be further discussed during asynchronous or synchronous tutorial sessions.